LukasL97/scala-macros-example/article.md

 During implicit resolution, the compiler will look for an implicit definition that fits the required `CacheFactory` type and thereby find the `GuavaCacheFactory`.

-## Transferring the Implementation to Scala 3
+## Transferring the implementation to Scala 3

 Macro annotations have only recently been added to Scala 3 in the pre-release version 3.3.0-RC2 of the Dotty compiler.
 They differ from Scala 2 macro annotations with regard to when they are expanded during compilation.